Warm Springs Addiction, Treatment, & Change (WATCh) Program

 Programming Intensity and Daily Schedule:

-Clients in the WATCh Program receive extensive and varied programming seven days a week.
+Family Members in the WATCh Program receive extensive and varied programming seven days a week.
 Family Members are also responsible to complete individual assignments, participate in recreational and religious opportunities, complete therapeutic tasks and participate in other projects as determined by their respective treatment team and family.
 The daily schedule provides for structured activities that are organized, consistent, and routine, while still allowing individuals to have free time.

 Program Phases